 This is the place we dream about when we’re travelling as the acai is consistently amazing every single time we visit.
 You know it’s no wonder David Beckham and Justin Bieber have been spotted at this awesome Mosman juice bar.

 Order the Original Acai Bowl for takeaway and take it down to Balmoral to eat.
+The granola is really good as well as as their home made peanut butter.
+Plus they do salads for lunch!
+We’ve not tried them as we can’t visit without having an acai bowl!
 It’s the goods!

 Address: 920 Military Rd, Mosman NSW 2088